Email autoresponders might not be your favorite aspect of content marketing. I get it.

 I love blogs.
 But like babies and kittens, two other things I love, they’re also a lot of responsibility.

-That’s why there’s another content marketing tool that I always recommend having in place — ideally before you write your first blog post.
+That’s why email autoresponders are tools that I always recommend having in place — ideally before you explore your first blog post idea.

 An autoresponder is just a sequence of email marketing messages that gets sent to subscribers in the order and frequency that you decide.

-Let’s say you have a seven-part autoresponder that delivers a great tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.
+Let’s say you have a seven-part autoresponder that delivers an exceptional tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.

-That autoresponder creates a great experience for your first subscriber.
-And it creates the same great experience for your 100,000th subscriber.
+That email autoresponder creates a great experience for your first subscriber.
+And it creates the same great experience for your 10,000th subscriber.

-It never gets tired.
-It never needs the weekend off for Father’s Day or Mother’s Day (or Email Autoresponder’s Day).
+It never gets tired, or needs the weekend off for Father’s Day or Mother’s Day (or Email Autoresponder’s Day).

 It never gets bored with your marketing message.
-It never gets snarky.
-It never gets sick of newbies.
+Does it get snarky or sick of newbies?
+Nope.

-Most autoresponder sequences aren’t all that good, because most of them are about the marketer.
+Most email autoresponders aren’t all that good, because most of them are about the marketer.

-Your autoresponder needs to be about the reader.
+Your email autoresponder sequence needs to be about the reader.

 The autoresponder’s most important function is to take people who are curious about what you do and turn them into raving fans.